• Skip to primary navigation

 Yes, opening an HSA account can be a great decision.
 They provide a great tax-advantaged way to cover medical expenses when you have an HDHP.
 And you don’t lose any contributed funds if you don’t spend them.

 Further, HSA Bank is one of the top HSA providers available today.
-Their fees are reasonable.
-And account holders can access a vast variety of DIY investment options through TD Ameritrade or get auto-investment service through Devenir.
+Their fees are reasonable, but we're disappointed in the investment options that account holders can access through HSA Invest.

 If you’re paying too much in fees or would like more investing options, you may want to consider switching to HSA Bank.
 For step-by-step instructions on how to change your HSA provider, check out this guide.